Hackwood Park: Description

-Other listed buildings include the fishing temple, a once-domed building with eight columns and an incomplete circular stone base, a 19th-century teahouse pavilion, a single story 18th-century orangey, a statue of George I which dates from 1722, and a 19th-century mill house.
+Other listed buildings include the fishing temple, a once-domed building with eight columns and an incomplete circular stone base, a 19th-century teahouse pavilion, a single story 18th-century orangery, a statue of George I which dates from 1722, and a 19th-century mill house.
 Grade II* listed buildings include an early 19th-century stable block and riding school, and a menagerie pond pavilion, which dates from 1727 and was given as a gift by James Gibbs to the third Duke of Bolton.